MilesBHuff/Artsy/INSTALL.md

 ## What it's doing

-SBT, aka the "Simple Build System", is a compiler using a mixture of Java and Scala to compile this particular project.
+SBT, aka the "Simple Build System", is a compile-script which uses a mixture of Java and Scala.